 Genomics diagnosis in clinical medicine is well established overseas, but a lack of diagnostic capability and infrastructure in New Zealand is forcing clinicians to purchase sequencing and analysis overseas.

 Building infrastructure and capability in genomics diagnosis is therefore critical to the future of genomically informed healthcare in New Zealand.
-The Clinical Genomics project plans to develop the workforce and skills to support genomic diagnostics in healthcare delivery through collaborative relationships between laboratories and clinicians.
+The recently completed Clinical Genomics project contributed to the development of the workforce and skills to support genomic diagnostics in healthcare delivery through collaborative relationships between laboratories and clinicians.

-Building familiarity and capability in genomic testing will represent a step-change for national laboratory services and hopefully be a catalyst for further health funding investment.
+Building familiarity and capability in genomic testing represents a step-change for national laboratory services and could be a catalyst for further health funding investment.

-This project is co-funded with the New Zealand health research charity Curekids.
-It brings together researchers from the University of Otago and University of Auckland, and three DHBs (Auckland District Health Board, Capital & Coast District Health Board and Canterbury District Health Board).
+This project was co-funded with the New Zealand health research charity Curekids.
+It brought together researchers from the University of Otago and University of Auckland, and three DHBs (Auckland District Health Board, Capital & Coast District Health Board and Canterbury District Health Board).

-- To apply genomic diagnostics to a group of 50 families with a child (or children) with an undiagnosed developmental disorder
+- applied genomic diagnostics to a group of 50 families with a child (or children) with an undiagnosed developmental disorder

-- To link the research sector with the clinical diagnostic sector across NZ to build capability and embed tools and pipelines to improve clinical genomics diagnostics in NZ
+- linked the research sector with the clinical diagnostic sector across NZ to build capability and embed tools and pipelines to improve clinical genomics diagnostics in NZ

-- To introduce clinical genomics into disadvantaged communities with a high proportion of Māori and Pacific people
+- introduced clinical genomics into disadvantaged communities with a high proportion of Māori and Pacific people

-- To develop and expand linkages between the research and diagnostic genomics sectors in NZ
+- developed and expanded linkages between the research and diagnostic genomics sectors in Aotearoa

 - Stephen Robertson (University of Otago)